djalbat/the-occam-user-manual/understanding-grammars.md

    number ::= /\d+/ ;
 ```

-There are a couple of further to note.
-Firstly, the `number` rule makes use of a regular expression in its definition.
-Secondly, two of the definitions in the `expression` rule are recursive, in fact the second is what is called left recursive.
-We shall come back to this later.

-It is not going too far to claim that not only is this specification clearer than the natural language one by far but that it could have been given with no prior explanation at all.
+It is not going too far to claim that not only are the above rules clearer than their natural language counterparts but that they could have been given with no prior explanation at all.
 Such is BNF's great utility, if employed with common sense.

 We end this section with a brief description of how Occam's parser works.
 There is no need for a deep understanding but having at least a passing familiarity with the process may avoid frustration later on.
 So, Occam's parser is what is known as a top-down parser.
-Its goal is to evaluate the starting rule, which by default is usually the first rule, parse all of the tokens it is given and then terminate.
+Its goal is to evaluate the start rule, which is usually the first rule, during the process of which all of the tokens should be consumed.
 It evaluates a rule by evaluating each of its definitions in turn.
 If one of a these definitions evaluates then rule evaluates and we are done.
 In order to evaludate a definition all of its parts must evaluate.
 Parts are generally either non-terminal, that is they simply point to a rule; or terminal, in which case they match a token.
-There is a third category of parts called complex parts which are best described as in-ine rules.
+There is a third category of parts called complex parts which are perhaps best described as in-ine rules.

 It is worth a moment to imagine a top down parser, configured with the BNF above, parsing an arithmetic expression such as `(1+2)÷3`.
 It should become clear why the second definition of the `expression` rule is going to create problems.
 When the parser encounters this definition it will try to evaluate the `expression` rule again and if the first definition cannot be evaluated then the parser will loop indefinitely.
 This problem can be alleviated by rewriting the BNF under the hood but it is reasonable to ask why another parser achtiteture cannot be adopted, one that is not susceptible to left recursion.
 The answer is that all parser architectures are susceptible to one form of recursion or another and top down parsers are generally by far the simplest and fastest.
+We come back to this particular form of recursion, called left recursion, later on.

 ## The Florence grammar

-Some familiarity with the Florence grammar is helpful and so we look it is constituent parts now.
+Some familiarity with the Florence grammar is helpful and so we look at its constituent parts now.
 To begin with, here is the definition of the `FlorenceLexer` class:

 ```
 class FlorenceLexer extends CommonLexer {
   ...
   static EndOfLineToken = EndOfLineSignificantToken;

   static WhitespaceToken = WhitespaceToken;